 What was once an observation has become a problem that is actionable.
 A robot that has stopped working can now be made to work again by adding a filter on the pump.

 Proximate And Root Causes

-We must rekindle the curiosity that lay within us as children and go about satisfying that curiosity in an orderly manner.
-As we go about unravelling the root cause of an issue, we will inevitably get answers.
-Which answers we choose to use is dependent on our situation and judgement.
+We must rekindle that same curiosity that lay within us as children and go about satisfying that curiosity in an orderly manner.
+It doesn’t matter that we don’t get the answers we seek.
+The sheer act of questioning makes all the difference.

 “Anything perceived has a cause.
 All conclusions have premises.
 All effects have causes.
 All actions have motives.” — Arthur Schopenhauer